kinode-dao/kinode-book/src/chess_app/putting_everything_together.md

 # Putting Everything Together

-After adding a frontend in the previous chapter, our chess game is ready to play.
+After adding a frontend in the previous chapter, your chess game is ready to play.

 Hopefully, you've been using `uqdev build <your_chess_app_name>` to test the code as the tutorial has progressed.
 If not, do so now in order to get a compiled package we can install onto a node.